cjdbarlow/Part-One/time-constants.md

 In general:
 * **Rate of filling is determined by time constants**
-* **Final volume** (assuming an indefinite inspiration) **is a function of compliance** At a sustained inflation pressure, a low-resistance unit shows initial greater volume change but rapidly approaches equilibrium volume, whilst a high-compliance unit takes a greater overall volume over a longer period.
-At end-inspiration, pressure-build up in units with a shorter time-constant occurs more rapidly and if a breath is held will result in redistribution to those units with a longer time-constant.

-More simply, **high-resistance** lung units have **longer time constants** and take longer to fill.
-Similarly, units with **poor compliance empty and fill rapidly**.
+    * **High-resistance** lung units have **longer time constants** and take longer to fill
+* **Final volume** (assuming an indefinite inspiration) **is a function of compliance**
+    * Poorly compliant units with **empty and fill rapidly**
     This creates the concept of **fast** and **slow alveoli**, depending on their time constants.

+* At a sustained inflation pressure:
+    * A low-resistance unit shows initial greater volume change but rapidly approaches equilibrium volume
+    * A high-compliance unit takes a greater overall volume over a longer period
+* At end-inspiration:
+    * Pressure in units with a shorter time-constant rises more rapidly and if a breath is held will result in redistribution to those units with a longer time-constant.

 ##Clinical Signifiance
-If time-constants are equal, the pressure in each unit is identical throughout inspiration and distribution and dynamic compliance will be independent of respiratory rate.
+If time-constants are equal:
+* The pressure in each unit is identical throughout inspiration and distribution
+Therefore, dynamic compliance will be independent of respiratory rate.

+If time-constants are unequal:
-Uneven time-constants affects ventilation as long-time constant units may still be inhaling whilst the rest of the lung has stopped, or begun exhalation.
+* Long-time constant units may still be inhaling whilst the rest of the lung has stopped, or begun exhalation
 This is called **pendelluft**.
-In this setting, the distribution of inspired gas are dependent on respiratory rate.
-As respiratory rate increases, the proportion of the tidal volume that is delivered to the region with a long time-constant decreases as the fast alveoli are preferentially inflated creating an effective shunt in slow alveoli.
-Similarly, dynamic compliance will decrease as respiratory rate rises and be markedly different from static compliance.
+* In pendelluft, distribution of inspired gas is dependent on respiratory rate
+    * As respiratory rate increases, the proportion of the tidal volume that is delivered to the region with a long time-constant decreases
+    Fast alveoli are preferentially inflated, causing V/Q scatter or shunt in the unventilated slow alveoli.
+    * Dynamic compliance will decrease as respiratory rate rises and be markedly different from static compliance

 ---
 ##Footnotes